iangalvez/jcheno21.github.io/lecture4.md

 * The variable <code>n</code> will be the same everytime, so the loop goes on forever

-* If you run an infinite loop, you need to close the window or hit Ctrl+C to exit out of the program
+* If you run an infinite loop, you need to close the window or hit <code>Ctrl+C</code> to exit out of the program

 <br>